Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Strim any areas where you allowed wildflowers to grow, as these will now be past their best.

-Watering your lawn:
+Watering your lawn in August

 - Water the lawn in spells of very dry weather to keep it looking green and lush.
 However, avoid using a sprinkler unless you are able to move it around frequently, as this can unnecessarily saturate the soil and discourage new grass from rooting strongly.